 Amongst John’s other appointments, he served as a Churchwarden of their local rural parish for 10 years, the Board of YWAM (England and Wales) for 14 years and has, since 2016, been a trustee of The Filling Station Trust.

-Mark is the Associate Vicar at St Paul’s, Hammersmith.
-He was previously a curate at HTB after being a young adults and then Worship pastor previously with Kingdom Faith Church, in Horsham, in London and then with St Mary’s, Loughton.
+Mark is currently Vicar of Pip & Jim’s Ifracombe, Combe Martin & Berrynarbor in the Diocese of Exeter.
+Mark was the Associate Vicar at St Paul’s, Hammersmith.
+Previously he was a curate at HTB after being a young adults Pastor with Kingdom Faith Church, in Horsham and then Worship Pastor with St Mary’s, Loughton.
 He has a great passion to see the Kingdom breaking in, in revival power!

-Mark is married to Tandy, they have a fun and active home with wonderful 4 children and a small Norfolk terrier with a very big personality!
+Mark is married to Tandy, they have a fun and active home with wonderful 4 children.
 Mark loves watching and playing cricket, golf and tennis with friends and family and when time permits escapes into the world of oil painting!!